yeximing/UCAgent-doc/README.en.md

 3. Stage control:

-- Use `tool_invote Check` to check the current stage status.
+- Use `tool_invoke Check` to check the current stage status.
-- Use `tool_invote Complete` to mark the completion of the stage and move on to the next stage.
+- Use `tool_invoke Complete` to mark the completion of the stage and move on to the next stage.

 4. Continue to execute: